RT-Thread/rt-thread/components/custom_fee/README.md

 - public API and internal type definitions
 - on-flash helper interfaces
+- unified fee_port entry with overridable flash driver hooks
 - scheduler / recovery / GC / lane module skeletons
-- RAM mock flash backend
+- default RAM-backed flash backend for bring-up and QEMU tests
-- optional Fls_17_Dmu backend stub

 This is not a feature-complete implementation yet.
 It is intended to freeze module boundaries and enable incremental bring-up.